Welcome to 1W!

 Year 1 is a challenging year for a lot of children as there are lots of changes and with our busy timetable it can be overwhelming for some.
 Therefore, it is a privilege to be able to guide the children through these challenges and help them overcome some of their personal and educational barriers.

 We are looking forward to the year ahead and all of the exciting learning opportunities that we have planned.
+We will be starting the school with a similar set up to reception to ensure a smooth transition for the children.
 All children in Year One will be participating in Read, Write, Inc lessons to support their phonics knowledge.
 Year One is a particularly important year for your child as in June the children will complete a phonics screening check.
 This means that it is important to practise their phonics at home regularly, children will be given sounds and words to practise at home throughout the year, in preparation for this check.
 Please ask for any further information.

 Important reminders for 1W: